-In this section we present a novel dataset for visual recognition, iCubWorld Transformations (iCWT), which is used for the empirical analysis in this work. iCWT is the latest release of the iCubWorld\endnote{\url{https://robotology.github.io/iCubWorld/}} project, whose goal is to benchmark and improve visual recognition systems for robotics. iCubWorld datasets~\cite{Ciliberto2013a,Fanello2013d,Pasquale2015} are designed to record a prototypical visual ``experience'' of a robot, the humanoid iCub~\cite{Metta2010}, while it is performing vision-based tasks.
-To this end, we devised and implemented a simple human-robot interaction application, during which we directly acquire images for the dataset from the robot's cameras.
+The iCubWorld Transformations (iCWT) is a novel benchmark for visual object recognition, which we use for the empirical analysis in this work. iCWT is the latest release within the iCubWorld\endnote{\url{https://robotology.github.io/iCubWorld/}} project, whose goal is to benchmark and improve artificial visual systems for robotics. iCubWorld datasets~\cite{fanello2013icubworld,pasquale2015} are designed to record a prototypical visual ``experience'' of a robot while it is performing vision-based tasks.
+To this end, we devised and implemented a simple human-robot interaction application, during which we acquire images for the dataset from the robot's cameras.

 There is a remarkable advantage in collecting iCubWorld directly from the robot platform.
-Indeed, the resulting dataset offers a natural testbed for visual recognition in robotics, which is as close as possible to the real application.
-In particular, this ensures that performance measured {\em off-line} on iCubWorld can be expected to generalize well when the system is deployed on the actual robot.
-Note that this aspect of iCubWorld is extremely relevant since visual biases make it typically difficult to generalize prediction performances across different datasets and applications, as already well-known from previous work~\cite{Pinto2008,Torralba2011c,Khosla2012,Hoffman2013a,Rodner2013,Model2015, Stamos2015,Tommasi2015c} and shown empirically in Sec.~\ref{sec:ots} of this paper.
+The resulting data collection offers a natural testbed, as close as possible to the real application.
+This ensures that the performance measured {\em off-line} on iCubWorld can be expected to generalize well when the system is deployed on the actual robot.
+Note that this aspect of iCubWorld is extremely relevant since visual biases make it typically difficult to generalize performances across different datasets and applications, as already well known from previous work~\cite{pinto2008,torralba2011,khosla2012,hoffman2013,rodner2013,model2015, stamos2015,tommasi2015} and also shown empirically in Sec.~\ref{sec:ots} of this paper.

 Currently, to acquire iCubWorld releases we did not make extensive use of the robot's physical capabilities (e.g., manipulation, exploration, etc.).
-This was done because current deep learning methods achieve already remarkable performance by relying solely on visual cues and our goal was to evaluate their accuracy in {\em isolation} on in a robotic setting.
-Indeed, while exploiting the robot body could provide further dramatic advantages to modeling and recognition (see for instance~\cite{montesano2008} and, more recently,~\cite{moldovan2012},~\cite{leitner2014} and~\cite{dansereau2016}), it would also prevent us to correctly assess the contribution of the purely visual components.
+This was done because latest deep learning methods already achieve remarkable performance by relying solely on visual cues and our goal was to evaluate their accuracy in {\em isolation} in a robotic setting.
+While exploiting the robot body could provide further advantages to modeling and recognition (see for instance~\cite{moldovan2012},~\cite{leitner2014} and~\cite{dansereau2016}), it would also prevent us to assess the contribution of the visual component alone.